gitlabhq/gitlab-shell/README.md

 An overview of the four cases described above:

-1. git pull over ssh  -> gitlab-shell -> API call to gitlab-rails (Authorization) -> accept or decline -> establish Gitaly session
+1. git pull over SSH -> gitlab-shell -> API call to gitlab-rails (Authorization) -> accept or decline -> establish Gitaly session
-1. git push over ssh  -> gitlab-shell (git command is not executed yet) -> establish Gitaly session -> (in Gitaly) gitlab-shell pre-receive hook -> API call to gitlab-rails (authorization) -> accept or decline push
+1. git push over SSH -> gitlab-shell (git command is not executed yet) -> establish Gitaly session -> (in Gitaly) gitlab-shell pre-receive hook -> API call to gitlab-rails (authorization) -> accept or decline push

 ## Git hooks

 The gitlab-shell repository used to also contain the Git hooks that allow GitLab to validate Git pushes (e.g. "is this user allowed to push to this protected branch").
 These hooks also trigger events in GitLab (e.g. to start a CI pipeline after a push).

 We are in the process of moving these hooks to Gitaly, because Git hooks require direct disk access to Git repositories, and that is only